Last updated: 4th July 2021

 Here at San Blas Adventures we recognise the ongoing uncertainty that Coronavirus is causing in regards to global travel!
 It is important for us to let you know that the team here in San Blas Adventures will do everything we can to keep you, our team and local communities safe.
 This page will be continually updated with information as and when we hear more.

 The San Blas island borders are currently closed due to the Coronavirus and therefore our trips are suspended until further notice.
-However, lockdowns are starting to ease and airports are reopening.
-Tourism worldwide is making a comeback, which is exciting for all of us!
+However, lockdowns are starting to ease and tourism worldwide is slowly making a comeback, which is exciting for all of us!

 If you are like us, and are ready for the wind in your hair and the sand in between your toes – click here to check out our new promotions and discounts for all our future trips…

 As borders are opening around the world to welcome travellers once again, the big concern is how we as a tour company will stick to the guidelines to reduce the spread of the Coronavirus.
 We will be keeping a close eye on all regulations introduced by Panama, Colombia, and most importantly the local San Blas government – the Kuna Yala Congresso.

 We are confident our San Blas Adventures tour will be a success when the guidelines are introduced; and just of course, luckily social distancing won’t be an issue when on the island due to the natural remoteness and location of the beautiful San Blas archipelago!

 The health, safety and wellbeing of all our customers, staff and suppliers is our top priority.
 Our trips are suspended at the moment however our admin team is available for any help, guidance and support about your future trip and travel plans.
 Click here for our Travel updates & Covid-19 FAQs page or contact us on email:firstname.lastname@example.org